davidm/lua-lib/README.txt

   '<dir>/?.lua' preceeds '<dir>/?/init.lua' as in luaconf.h.
 This in
   theory allows a module to be named 'init'.

+  Paths are by default prepended rather than appended to allow locally installed modules to override any globally installed modules.
+  (Perl 'lib' does likewise.)

   .luac files are not by default included in LIB.path (same as in luaconf.h).
 It may be argued that compiled bytecode just as well be given a .lua extension.